 Machine learning is merging with several areas in acoustics, including signal processing and inverse problems.
 Yet there is a lack of training for early career acousticians to really get to grips with these new tools.
 This workshop will help to bridge this gap and teach the fundamental concepts behind machine learning in a simple and applicable way.
 Participants will be trained in:

-To register, click here.
-The early bird fee is £215 until the 20th of April, after which the fee will increase to £240.
-The fee covers training, accommodation and meals at Gregynog Hall, and a coach service between the venue and Newtown Station.
+The registration link is here.
+The registration fee of £240 covers training, accommodation and meals at Gregynog Hall, and a coach service between the venue and Newtown Station.

 Those who are members of UKAN and not EPSRC-funded PhD students may apply for a travel grant to cover registration and reasonable travel costs.
 The travel grant form, and other resources, can be found in the resources section of the UKAN website.